-These symptoms may result from a single acute trauma, like a motor vehicle accident, or more chronic, ongoing forms of trauma.
+Post trauma symptoms may result from a single acute trauma, like a motor vehicle accident, or more chronic, ongoing forms of trauma, like .
 Clinicians label this latter form of trauma "Complex Trauma."
 It refers to what the literature describes as" Adverse Childhood Experiences (ACEs)."
-Both types of trauma, either that which is associated with a single acute traumatic event, or the more chronic ongoing types of trauma, can result in symptoms associated with post traumatic stress disorder.
+Both types of trauma, either that which is associated with a single acute traumatic event, or the more chronic ongoing types of trauma, can result in symptoms associated with a post traumatic stress disorder.

 Complex Trauma is associated with interpersonal relationships that involve betrayal by trusted others, and that is ongoing and chronic in nature.
 Adverse Childhood Experiences interconnect with Complex Trauma and include abuse, neglect, maltreatment and mental health problems in a parent.
-Alcoholism, for example, is a mental health concern in a parent that is associated with ACEs and is considered a complex trauma.
+Alcoholism, or other substance use disorders, are mental health concerns in a parent that are associated with ACEs and are considered examples of complex trauma.
 Complex traumas also include attachment breaches, bullying by a peer or sibling, or exposure to domestic or intimate partner violence, neglect or abandonment by primary caregivers and others in positions of trust, and/or traumatic losses in those relationships.
 Adverse childhood experiences, which can also result in symptoms of complex trauma also include community violence, or the military abuses that rage across war-torn parts of our world.
 These are examples of ACEs that can contribute to Complex Trauma in young people

 As many as 50% of children will experience some form of trauma before their 18th birthday.